masari-project/Masari-Marketing/Tutorials/Web-Wallet/Masari_Engagement_Webwallet_Instructions.md

 **Disconnect**

-Clicking this will disconnect the daemon and close the wallet.
+Clicking this will disconnect and close the wallet, then return you to the landing page.

 **Network Stats**